 Viral Lip Tattoo Infection

-While bacterial infections can happen due to contamination, viral infections happen due to the trauma that afflicted on the lips during tattooing.
+While bacterial infections can happen due to contamination, viral infections happen due to the trauma afflicted on the lips during tattooing.
 Here we’re talking about cold sore flare ups, caused by the herpes simplex virus.

 This virus is present in a large portion of the population, and while some people get cold sores often, whenever their immune system is weakened, others may not even know they carry it.